adobe/bot_army_cookbook/src/recipes/share-data-between-bots.md

 the same time, so they all will check `SharedData` for an invite at the same time, and they all will come up empty, so they all will go create an album and share the invite id.
-You just inadvertently created hundreds of albums and shared invites, with each bot in its own album.
+You just inadvertently created hundreds of albums and shared invites, with each bot in its own album!

 Fixing this situation is difficult. `SharedData` doesn't have any kind of locking system built in.
 If you build one on your own, you will have created a single